 Step 7: It’s time to place the head gasket back onto the engine block maintaining the respective holes.
 Also, be careful that you don’t block any oil or coolant passage.

 Step 8: The cylinder head is now supposed to be placed on top of the gasket.
 Make sure you properly tighten the bolts while placing.
 Now, use a calibrated torque wrench and follow the tightening sequence for the fasteners according to the service manual.
-To avoid any warpage some manufacturers suggest staged tightening method where you need to torque the bolts to a lower torque and re-torque them at the final torque.
-However, prior to the task, check whether the torque wrench is calibrated properly.
-Because improper calibration can lead to over tightening or under tightening, leaving the engine vulnerable to damage.
+To avoid any warpage some manufacturers suggest a staged tightening method where you need to torque the bolts to lower torque and re-torque them at the final torque.
+However, before the task, check whether the torque wrench is calibrated properly.
+Because improper calibration can lead to over-tightening or under-tightening, leaving the engine vulnerable to damage.

 Step 9: Now it’s time for other components to be reinstalled.
 This time install them in the reverse order they were removed.

 Step 10: Get your engine refilled with coolant and oil.
 You can also replace the oil filter and make sure that your cooling system is free from air bubbles.

 Step 11: After putting things back together and refiling the fluids you are all set to go.
 But before you start your car, you better turn the engine by hand as you have removed the timing components and make sure no piston is in contact with the valve.
 Finally, we recommend you to have a gentle drive for a few miles once you feel everything is right.

 By now, you should have realized the importance of a head gasket and how much work its replacement procedure takes.
 However, you will also have to choose a high-quality head gasket from a prominent manufacturer brand.
 Here we will be reviewing three top brands for cylinder head gaskets to help you choose the right one for your vehicle.